jka236/financial_news_trend/README.md

 **Data Visualization**

 Processed data is stored in MongoDB.
-FastAPi+Next.js stack is fetching data from MongoDB and visualizing with D3.js
+FastAPi+React stack is fetching data from MongoDB and visualizing with D3.js